Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 One would expect, based on the data from the fermented food cohort of the previously described study, that taking probiotic pills, which can supply the gut with higher concentrations of healthy bacterial species than a serving of fermented food can, would have an even stronger health-enhancing effect on the GMB compared to merely adding frequent tastes of pickled vegetables, yogurt, and kimchi to meals.
 However, a major double-blinded, placebo-controlled) study conducted on patients with metabolic syndrome, showed no improvements in GMB depth or breadth from taking probiotic supplements, nor was there any reduction in inflammation or any improvements in blood lipids, blood sugar, or insulin levels.
 In fact, patients with metabolic syndrome, on the whole, did not seem to benefit at all from high-dose probiotic supplementation!

-Interestingly, on deeper analysis of that study’s data, it was observed that within the treatment group (but not the control group who did not have metabolic syndrome), about half of the subjects given probiotics actually showed an increase in inflammation, triglycerides, and blood sugar while the other half did show some benefits – the two groups seemed to have canceled each other out in the study’s final results.
+Interestingly, on deeper analysis of that study’s data, it was observed that within the treatment group (but not the control group who did not have metabolic syndrome), about half of the subjects given probiotics actually showed an increase in inflammation, triglycerides, and blood sugar while the other half did show some benefits—the two groups seemed to have canceled each other out in the study’s final results.
 What was the difference between those who were made slightly worse and those who reaped a small benefit from probiotic supplementation?
 Unlike in the prior study, where the differentiating factor between those who showed increased or decreased inflammation after being switched to a high-fiber diet was their baseline GMB diversity, in the probiotic supplement study, what made some patients respond to the treatment was that (without being asked to do so) the responders had started to include more fiber in their diet while they were taking the probiotics.
 In other words, they accompanied the probiotic supplements with prebiotics (high fiber foods).

 It may be that switching from a SAD/WD to a high-fiber diet combined with probiotic supplementation could be of slightly more benefit than just the dietary intervention of increasing fiber intake alone.
 It might also reduce the gastro-intestinal discomfort experienced by people with narrow and shallow GMBs when they add more fiber to their diets.
 We don’t have the data to make that case yet.
 But we do have data on combining high fiber diets with fermented foods and it is stunning (keep reading, we are going to come back to this).

 The best and most current research is telling us that small bites of pickled and/or fermented foods containing live probiotic microorganisms in conjunction with a low-glycemic, high-fiber diet appears to be a clearly superior and far less expensive approach to improving gut health and general health compared to taking probiotic supplements.
-I have, in fact, stopped recommending or selling probiotic supplements at my practice.
+I have, in fact, stopped recommending or selling probiotic supplements in my practice.

 Principle 4: Fast Routinely